apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 ```

-export in this case creates `flower-recognition-symbol.json` and `flower-recognition-0020.params` in the current directory.
-They can be used for model deployment in the next section.
+`export` creates `flower-recognition-symbol.json` and `flower-recognition-0020.params` (`0020` is for 20 epochs we ran) in the current directory.
+These files can be used for model deployment in the next section.

-## Load and inference using C++ API
+## Load the model and run inference using the MXNet C++ API

-MXNet provide various useful tools and interfaces for deploying your model for inference.
+MXNet provides various useful tools and interfaces for deploying your model for inference.
 For example, you can use [MXNet Model Server](https://github.com/awslabs/mxnet-model-server) to start a service and host your trained model easily.
 Besides that, you can also use MXNet's different language APIs to integrate your model with your existing service.
 We provide [Java](https://mxnet.incubator.apache.org/api/java/index.html), [Scala](https://mxnet.incubator.apache.org/api/scala/index.html), and [C++](https://mxnet.incubator.apache.org/api/c++/index.html) APIs.
-In this tutorial, we will focus on the C++ API, for more details, please refer to the [C++ Inference Example](https://github.com/leleamol/incubator-mxnet/tree/inception-example/cpp-package/example/inference).
+In this tutorial, we will focus on the MXNet C++ API.
+For more details, please refer to the [C++ Inference Example](https://github.com/apache/incubator-mxnet/tree/master/cpp-package/example/inference).

-### Setup MXNet C++ API
+### Setup the MXNet C++ API
-To use C++ API in MXNet, you need to build MXNet from source with C++ package.
+To use the C++ API in MXNet, you need to build MXNet from source with C++ package.
 Please follow the [built from source guide](https://mxnet.incubator.apache.org/install/ubuntu_setup.html), and [C++ Package documentation](https://github.com/apache/incubator-mxnet/tree/master/cpp-package)
-to enable C++ API.
+to enable the C++ API.
-In summary you just need to build MXNet from source with `USE_CPP_PACKAGE` flag set to 1 using `make -j USE_CPP_PACKAGE=1`.
+The summary of those two documents is that you need to build MXNet from source with `USE_CPP_PACKAGE` flag set to 1.
+For example: `make -j USE_CPP_PACKAGE=1`.

-### Write Predictor in C++
+### Write a predictor using the MXNet C++ API
-Now let's write prediction code in C++.
-We will use a Predictor Class to do the following jobs:
+Now let's add a method to load the input image and convert it to NDArray for prediction.
-1. Load the pre-trained model,
+1. Load the pre-trained model
-2. Load the parameters of pre-trained model,
+2. Load the parameters of pre-trained model
-3. Load the image to be classified in to NDArray.
+3. Load the image to be classified in to NDArray
-4. Run the forward pass and predict the input image.
+4. Run the forward pass and predict the class of the input image

 ```cpp
 class Predictor {